-Dublin Simon Community has a reserve policy where by it maintains cash reserves equivalent to a minimum of six months core essential operating costs.
+We have a reserve policy whereby we maintain cash reserves equivalent to a minimum of six months core essential operating costs.
 We also have a reserve policy to designate any bequests we receive to our building reserve for future property investments and requirements.
 In addition, we have a designated sinking fund reserve for our property portfolio and its future upkeep and maintenance.

 We have a restricted Capital Development Reserve for the Capital Development Fund set up for any funds raised for this specific purpose designated by donors.
-In 2020 €2.1m of this fund was used to support the acquisition and the construction of accommodation units leaving a balance of €1.5m at the end of the year.
+In 2021 €943k of this fund was used to support the acquisition and the construction of accommodation units leaving a balance of €1.4m at the end of the year.